buildpacks/rfcs/text/0000-rfc-issue-generation.md

 # Motivation
 [motivation]: #motivation

-The current RFC process requires labels for individual sub-teams of relevance to be added.
+The current RFC process [requires labels for individual sub-teams of relevance to be added](https://github.com/buildpacks/rfcs/blob/main/text/0059-label-rfcs.md).
 Later, after the RFC has been approved, it requires maintainers of affected sub-teams to create issues on their respective repositories.
 This typically happens days, weeks, if not months after the maintainers might have reviewed the RFC.
 In addition, it usually requires the person merging the RFC to hunt down (or ping) any maintainers for sub-teams that haven't created relevant issues.

+The goal of this RFC is to minimize the overhead of creating issues for maintainers and the individual merging the RFCs by incoorporating the processes into the review process as opposed to the merge process.

 # What it is
 [what-it-is]: #what-it-is

-The proposal would be to add the following information somewhere in the RFC template:
+The proposal would be to add the following information to the end of the RFC template:

 ```markdown
 # Issues to Create